lukes/herald/README.md

 `daemonize!` cuts the apron strings, and once set, your heralds will run forever.

-Use the Herald binary below when you wish to stop your free-spirited heralds after calling it.
+Use the Herald binary below when you wish to stop your free-spirited heralds.

 ### Herald binary [Not Implemented]